 After partaking of refreshments we were ordered into line and marched, about three miles, to this camp.
 So tired were the men, that on marching out, some gave out, and had to leave the ranks, but J. Boulton Young, our ‘little Zouave,’ stood it bravely, and acted like a veteran.
 So small a drummer is scarcely seen in the army, and on the march through Washington he was twice the recipient of three cheers.

-With great fanfare, Gausler and his fellow 47th Pennsylvania volunteers became part of the U.S. Army just days later when they mustered into federal service on 24 September.
+With great fanfare, Major William Gausler and his fellow 47th Pennsylvania volunteers became part of the U.S. Army just days later when they mustered into federal service on 24 September.

-On 27 September, the 47th Pennsylvania joined Brigadier-General Isaac Stevens’ 3rd Brigade.
+On 27 September, the 47th Pennsylvanians joined the 3rd Brigade of Brigadier-General Isaac Ingalls Stevens.
 By early afternoon, they were on the move.
-Armed with their Keystone State-supplied Mississippi rifles, Gausler and his men marched behind the 47th’s regimental band to Camp Lyon, Maryland.
+Armed with their Keystone State-supplied Mississippi rifles, Gausler and his men marched behind the 47th’s Regimental Band to Camp Lyon, Maryland.
 At 5 p.m., the 47th and 46th Pennsylvania regiments moved double-quick across the nearby chain bridge.
 The 47th then marched on toward Falls Church, Virginia.

 Making a dusk arrival at Camp Advance, about two miles away, the 47th Pennsylvania Volunteers encamped in a deep ravine near the Union’s new Fort Ethan Allen.
-Now situated near W.F.
-Smith’s headquarters, they had completed a roughly eight-mile trek to become part of the larger Army of the Potomac.
-Under Smith’s leadership, Gausler and his men would help to defend the nation’s capital until late January 1862.
+Now situated near the headquarters of Brigadier-General William Farrar Smith (also known as “Baldy”), they had completed a roughly eight-mile trek to become part of the larger Army of the Potomac.
+Their job was to help defend the nation’s capital.

 By the afternoon of Monday, 27 January 1862, the 47th Pennsylvania Volunteers had commenced boarding the Oriental.
 Ferried to the big steamship by smaller steamers, Major Gausler and his fellow officers were among the last to board.
 Per the directive of Brigadier-General Brannan, the Oriental steamed away for the Deep South at 4 p.m.
 They were headed for Florida which, despite its secession from the Union, remained strategically important to the Union due to the presence of Forts Taylor and Jefferson in Key West and the Dry Tortugas.